uniqappmain/uniqapp-v5/README.md

 Uniqapp is available on the web.\
 The host and the domain are sponsored by Netlify.
 The "build" folder contains the simplified static files for production.\
+Open [Uniqapp v5 Page](https://uniqapp-v5.netlify.app/) to view the last version in your browser.
-Open [Uniqapp v4 Page](https://uniqapp-v4.netlify.app/) to view it in your browser.
+Other version [Uniqapp v4 Page](https://uniqapp-v4.netlify.app/) to view it in your browser.

 ## Contact